 In this way, the ‘spammer’ will have achieved a new follower or even a sale.
 If you automate this action, you will be able to make thousands of visualizations to thousands ‘stories’ from your account.
 And if all goes well, the number of followers of your account or the number of sales will grow.

 Whether they are looking for more followers and to be able to call themselves an ‘influencer‘ or trying to achieve more visualizations of the products they sell on their account, this type of ‘spam’ has reached us to the point that the bot developers themselves are using them to sell their own service.
-Normally these bots are rented for a monthly price.
+To buy these bots, you can pay for a number by month.

 The ‘bots’ that automate ‘likes’, comments or look for the classic ‘follow 4 follow’ have been exploited in such a way that virtually all Instagram users have been victims of them.
-For this very reason, their effectiveness has been undermined.
+Because of this, the results are not as good as before.
 Now a new type of ‘bot’ is appearing to generate visibility peaks centered on the automation of ‘stories’ visualizations.

 Consequences of the purchase of ‘bots’ to visualize ‘stories’

 The reality is that with the appearance of this type of service, the only thing that has been generated is victims.
-Obviously, the first victim is the Instagram user harassed by these ‘bots’.
+Obviously, the first victim is the Instagram user.
 While it is true that this new type of ‘bot’ is less intrusive than the older ones, they are still annoying since they dirty the visualization metrics of ‘stories’.
 Since those data are not real, what we have as a consequence is pure and hard spam.

-These bots make it impossible to know which visualizations were created by real users and interested in your content, and what has been automated.
+With these bots you can’t differentiate the fake and reals visualizations.
 Fortunately, sometimes it is easy to discern which of these have been done by bots.
 They usually come from locations where the language in which you make your publications is not spoken.
 We can also see accounts that do not fit the profile of your audience.
 At other times, discerning when we have a bot activity can be more complex.

 On the other hand, the second victim will be the spammer themselves.
-These types of automation have consequences since they are banned by Instagram.
+Instagram bans these types of automation techniques.

 When Instagram detects that you use a “bot,” your account is very likely to be blocked.
-This is not an exaggeration since many accounts are created from the beginning in order to use bots.
+Accounts exists to use them for bots.
 But on other occasions, these bots have been used to promote accounts with previous work that is blocked overnight.
 This makes us throw our time and money in the trash.
 Instagram sometimes gives you a little warning: You should not use any tool that can be in breach of its terms and conditions.

-To make matters worse, the personal or brand image is seriously affected.
+To make matters worse, you can damage the personal or brand image.
 As said at the beginning, these bots are not at all intelligent: they just carry out the actions that you indicate under the conditions that you specify, and they will do it to the letter.
 Therefore, if you screw up when configuring the bot you have purchased, you may find yourself in awkward situations.